Southern Rhodesia: Under the British South Africa Company (1889–1923)

+Autonomous self-governance (1923–1953)

 In view of the outcome of the referendum, the territory was annexed by the United Kingdom on 12 September 1923.
-Shortly after annexation, on 1 October 1923, the first constitution for the new Colony of Southern Rhodesia came into force.
+Shortly after annexation, on 1 October 1923, the first constitution for the colony came into force.
 Under this constitution Sir Charles Coghlan became the first Premier of First Cabinet of Southern Rhodesia and upon his death in 1927 he was succeeded by Howard Unwin Moffat.

 During World War II, Southern Rhodesian military units participated on the side of the United Kingdom.
 Southern Rhodesian support for the Allied war effort was based on a mixture shared kinship and identity with Britain and support for democracy.
-Southern Rhodesian forces were involved on many fronts including the East and North African campaigns, Italy, Madagascar and Burma.
-Southern Rhodesian forces had the highest loss ratio of any constituent element, colony, dependency or dominion of the British Empire forces during World War II.
+Southern Rhodesian forces were involved in East African, North African, Italy, and Burma campaigns and participated in the Battle of Madagascar.
+Southern Rhodesian suffered the highest loss ratio in the British Empire forces during World War II.
 Additionally, the Rhodesian pilots earned the highest number of decorations and ace appellations of any group within the empire.
 This resulted in the royal family paying an unusual state visit to the colony at the end of the war to thank the Rhodesian people.

 Economically, Southern Rhodesia developed an economy that was narrowly based on production of a few primary products, notably chrome and tobacco.
 It was therefore vulnerable to the economic cycle.
 The deep recession of the 1930s gave way to a post-war boom.
 This boom prompted the immigration of about 200,000 white settlers between 1945 and 1970, taking the white population up to 307,000.
 A large number of these immigrants were of British working-class origin.
-The black population was about 6 million.

 In the 1940s, the founding of a university to serve central African countries was proposed.
-Such a university was eventually established in Salisbury, with funding provided by the British and Southern Rhodesian governments and some private sources.
+Such a university was eventually established in Salisbury with funding provided by both the British and Southern Rhodesian governments and private sources.
 One condition of British funding was that student admission should be based on "academic achievement and good character" with no racial distinction.
 University College of Rhodesia (UCR) received its first intake of students in 1952.
 Until 1971 it awarded degrees of the Universities of London and Birmingham.
 In 1971 UCR became the University of Rhodesia and began awarding its own degrees.
 In 1980 it was renamed the University of Zimbabwe.